leanprover/theorem_proving_in_lean4/type_classes.rst

 We have seen that Lean's elaborator provides helpful automation, filling in information that is tedious to enter by hand.
 In this section we will explore a simple but powerful technical device known as *type class inference*, which provides yet another mechanism for the elaborator to supply missing information.

 The notion of a *type class* originated with the *Haskell* programming language.
+In that context, it is often used to associate operations, like a canonical addition or multiplication operation, to a data type.
 Many of the original uses carry over, but, as we will see, the realm of interactive theorem proving raises even more possibilities for their use.

 Type Classes and Instances
 --------------------------

 Any family of types can be marked as a *type class*.
-Then we can declare particular elements of a type class to be *instances*.
+We can then declare particular elements of a type class to be *instances*.
 These provide hints to the elaborator: any time the elaborator is looking for an element of a type class, it can consult a table of declared instances to find a suitable element.

 More precisely, there are three steps involved: